 2. The Forex market operates in a unique manner in comparison to many other forms of investing and trading, as it is completely decentralized and not tethered to any central exchange.
-Instead, trades take place directly between parties through a vast electronic network of brokers that interconnects banks, financial entities, and solo traders worldwide.
+Trades take place directly between parties through a vast electronic network of brokers that interconnects banks, financial entities, and solo traders worldwide.

 5. Market sentiments in Forex trading are heavily influenced by general economic indicators and news releases.
 Traders rely on metrics such as interest rates, GDP growth rates, employment data, and central bank updates to make calculated trading decisions with their trades.